edg3/clean-fitness/README.md

 [Considering: When you put in a recipe it can try automatically get the calories on creation to make it easier to use as a quick calories tracking setup]

 [Considering: How to make the map of reports work in an interactive way; e.g. state 'I want to keep track of my Carbs, Sugars, and Caffeine intake as well' and the small tracking assistance can do graphs on the reports]

-[Need: Methods to convert liquids from grams to cup, etc when putting in data - e.g. 100g drink approximate at around 235g in calcs for a cup.
-Intended purpose - can click '1 cup' instead of putting in approximate amounts for ease]

-[Need: Add spotify, experiment with https://github.com/JohnnyCrazy/SpotifyAPI-NET ]

 # Logic Consideration for Model Structures
 - Deleted flag is so you can find anything you removed in the past and get it back if you'd like.